pose/tetris/README.md

-An experiment on how object streams in Node.js would work for a game.
+**WIP:** An experiment on how object streams in Node.js would work for a game.